‘No amnesty!’: Brazilian protests demand jail for rioters

 Results from the election, the closest since Brazil’s return to democracy, were quickly recognized by politicians across the spectrum, including some Bolsonaro allies, as well as dozens of other governments.
 The outgoing president surprised nearly everyone by promptly fading from view, neither conceding defeat nor emphatically crying fraud.
 He and his party submitted a request to nullify millions of votes, which was swiftly dismissed by the electoral authority.

-None of that dissuaded his die-hard backers from their conviction that Bolsonaro belonged in power.
+None of that dissuaded his die-hard backers from their conviction that Bolsonaro should still be in power.

 In the immediate aftermath of the riot, Lula said that the so-called “fascist fanatics” and their financial backers must be held responsible.
 He also accused Bolsonaro of encouraging the uprising.